numpy/numpy/doc/source/user/basics.ufuncs.rst

    36

-The *dtype* keyword allows you to manage a very common problem that arises when naively using :meth:`ufunc.reduce`.
+The *dtype* keyword allows you to manage a very common problem that arises when naively using :meth:`.ufunc.reduce`.
 Sometimes you may have an array of a certain data type and wish to add up all of its elements, but the result does not fit into the data type of the array.
 This commonly happens if you have an array of single-byte